 Trouble navigating safe sex and consent discussions with one or multiple partners

 Conflicting feelings about body and sexuality pre-, post-, or during gender transitions, pregnancy, medication changes, etc.

 Sexual issues can arise due to stress, depression, anxiety, trauma, hormonal changes, aging, and medications, among thousands of other reasons.
 I will help you identify the cause of the problem and will work with you to implement a handful of solutions unique to you and your circumstances.
 Some people utilize individual sessions for sex therapy issues, and some find it helpful to bring in their partner(s).
 Couples sex therapy sessions are billed at the couples therapy rate.

 I completed Sex Therapy coursework in graduate school, I am a certified sex educator through the San Francisco Sex Information (SFSI) training program, and I was the instructor for a graduate level course on Human Sexuality at Argosy University.
-Please note, however, that I am not currently certified as a sex therapist.
+Please note, however, that I am not currently certified by AASECT as a sex therapist.
 If you would prefer to work with an AASECT certified sex therapist, check out their website for a clinician in your area.